zowe/community/blogging/blog_guidelines.md

 Announcements or press releases are not accepted as Zowe blogs.

+Zowe ecosystem blogs should have the word `Ecosystem` as the first word of the first sentence of the article.
+The featured image for the blog should include the Zowe conformance logo as part of the headline graphic.
+This must be done in a way to allow a reader to easily identify that the content of the article does not relate to core Zowe functionality, but describes a Zowe conformant offering that is available under the vendor license.

 ### Zowe incubation

 Zowe provides for projects to be in incubation that may not be currently in core Zowe, yet has value to promote and share with the community.
-Articles written about technology in the incubation phase are welcome.
-A core Zowe project should
+Articles written about technology in the incubation phase are welcome to be written about in the Zowe blogsite.
+The definition of a Zowe incubation project is mediated by the Zowe Leadership Committee (ZLC).

+To allow a reader of the Zowe blogsite to recognize that the content relates to a Zowe incubation project that may be outside of the core Zowe Long Term Support (LTS) content, incubation content blogs should have the word `Incubation` as the first word of the first sentence in the first paragraph.

 ## Personnas